-- Occupational, Physical and Chiropractic Therapies have no visit limit once diagnosis is established as a covered benefit.
-Cognitive therapy is covered when the treatment is following a traumatic brain injury or cerebral vascular accident and is covered under Occupational Therapy. - Speech Therapy Services have no visit limit once diagnosis of Injury, Stroke, or Congenital Anomaly is established as a covered benefit. - Pulmonary and Cardiac Rehabilitation, Orthoptic Therapy and Post Cochlear Implant Aural Services have no visit limit once diagnosis is established as a covered benefit.
+- Occupational, Physical and Chiropractic Therapies are limited to a combined total of 30 visits per person within a 12-month period.
+Cognitive therapy is covered when the treatment is following a traumatic brain injury or cerebral vascular accident and is covered under Occupational Therapy.
+Additional visits may be available with required review.
+Limits do not apply to the treatment of Autism Spectrum Disorder for Physical and Occupational Therapies. - Speech Therapy Services have no visit limit once diagnosis of Injury, Stroke, or Congenital Anomaly is established as a covered benefit.
+Limits do not apply to the treatment of Autism Spectrum Disorder for Speech Therapy. - Pulmonary and Cardiac Rehabilitation, Orthoptic Therapy and Post Cochlear Implant Aural Services have no visit limit once diagnosis is established as a covered benefit.